open-access-policies/streaming/_legal_policies/leg_pol_002.md

 ### 2. Scope

-This policy applies to all requests from law enforcement agencies, government authorities, courts, and regulatory bodies for user data, content removal, account information, or other information related to video streaming platform operations across all jurisdictions where the Company operates.
+This policy applies to all requests from law enforcement agencies, government authorities, courts, and regulatory bodies for user data, content removal, account information, or other information related to video streaming platform operations across all jurisdictions where [Company Name] operates.

 ### 3. Policy